 Read “Court upholds Georgia ban on guns in church,” a July 24, 2012, story by Religion News Service.

 Pamela Blume Leonard is executive director of the Council for Restorative Justice.
 The CRJ is a foundation-funded program housed in the School of Social Work at Georgia State University in Atlanta.

 Dale McGowan is the former executive director of the Foundation Beyond Belief, a charitable and educational organization created “to focus, encourage and demonstrate the generosity and compassion of atheists and humanists.”
 He’s also a full-time writer and a former college professor.
-McGowan is the editor of Parenting Beyond Belief: On Raising Ethical, Caring Kids Without Religion (2007) and […]
+McGowan is the editor of Parenting Beyond Belief: On Raising Ethical, Caring Kids Without Religion and co-author […]